rxpriex/SimpleObjectProperty/README.md

-A SimpleObjectProperty implemnted in cpp
+A SimpleObjectProperty implemented in cpp